tmwagency/labs-blog/_code/TMW-frontend-guidelines.md

 <a name="section-browsersupport"></a> Browser Support
 ========================================

-- Internet Explorer 7+
+- Internet Explorer 8+
-- Firefox 3.6+
+- Firefox
 - Google Chrome
-- Safari 5
+- Safari
 - Opera

+We test in the latest 3 versions of Firefox, Chrome and Safari due to them using incremental auto-updates.

 ***

 <a name="section-frameworks"></a> Base Templates and frameworks
 ======================================================

-We use [Kickoff](http://tmwagency.github.io/kickoff/), a lightweight front-end framework we have put together for creating scalable, responsive sites.
+We use [Kickoff](http://tmwagency.github.io/kickoff/), a lightweight front-end framework we maintain for creating scalable, responsive sites.

-When building static templates, we use [Kickoff Statix](http://tmwagency.github.io/kickoff/statix/index.html), which integrates Kickoff with Assemble to make templating faster and more maintainable.
+When building static templates, we use [Statix](http://tmwagency.github.io/statix/), which integrates Kickoff with Assemble to make templating faster and more maintainable.

-Both Kickoff and Kickoff Statix are actively maintained by the Creative Tech team at TMW; for more information about their features, getting started and demos, see the [Kickoff documentation site](http://tmwagency.github.io/kickoff/).
+Both Kickoff and Statix are actively maintained by the Creative Tech team at TMW; for more information about their features, getting started and demos, see the [Kickoff documentation site](http://tmwagency.github.io/kickoff/).

 ***